 Switzerland is the home of watches.
 There is no debate there.

-And as a result of the deep and long history of watchmaking in this country there is a lot to see and explore.
-From museums to tours, workshops to historic locations, this country has it all for the life-long of budding horologist.
+And as a result of the deep and long history of watchmaking in this country, there is a lot to see and explore.
+From museums to tours, workshops to historic locations, this country has it all for the life-long of budding horologists.

 In this post, I want to show you all the options for exploring this great country’s watchmaking history, so that if you are in the area you won’t miss out on some true gems of the horology world.